Alaska fishermen sentenced for killing endangered sea lions

 - Analysis: Election winners and losers around the nation

+Steller sea lions are voracious feeders of fish.
+Adults eat upward of 6 percent of their body weight per day.
+They target fish that are always available such as pollock and cod as well as seasonally available fish such as herring and salmon.

+After a dramatic decline in numbers of Steller sea lions in Alaska, the National Marine Fisheries Service in 1990 listed them as threatened.
+The agency delisted the eastern population in November 2013.

-Federal officials investigated after 15 Steller sea lions in 2015 were found dead at the mouth of the Copper River.
+Federal officials investigated in 2015 after 15 Steller sea lions were found dead at the mouth of the Copper River near Cordova.
+Huge runs of sockeye and king salmon return to the river, starting in late spring.

+Nichols was captain of the fishing boat Iron Hide.
+Investigators determined that between May and June 2015, Nichols regularly ordered crewmen to shoot at Steller sea lions using shotguns belonging to him and Turgeon.

+Nichols shot animals himself and drove the boat toward sea lions to allow Turgeon or other crew members to get a better shot, prosecutors said.

+Magistrate Smith commented that she hoped the sentences would provide deterrence to others, Steward said.
+The magistrate also noted that Nichols’ obstruction was particularly serious.

+“It went on for about 15 months,” Steward said.
+“The captain was working the whole time to keep his crew lying to federal agents,” she said.

-Nichols and Turgeon in June pleaded guilty to illegal take of marine mammals.
+Nichols and Turgeon in June pleaded guilty to one count of illegal take of marine mammals.